Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Introduction

-The task of OOD, novelty, or anomaly detection aims at identifying whether a given test sample is drawn from the \textit{in-distribution} (the training set) or from an alternative distribution, known as the \textit{out-distribution}.
-Accurate detection of anomalies is indispensable for real-world applications to ensure safety during deployment \cite{amodei2016concrete,ren2019likelihood}.
-The detected unfamiliar samples can be processed separately, possibly with a human expert in the loop, rather than making a potentially uncalibrated prediction \cite{guo2017calibration}.
-Despite significant advances in deep learning, neural networks tend to generate systematic errors for test examples far from the training set \cite{Nguyenieee}, or assign higher likelihoods to OOD samples compared to in-distribution samples \cite{nalisnick2018do}.
+The task of OOD, novelty, or anomaly detection aims at identifying whether a given test sample is drawn from the \textit{in-distribution} (the training set) or an alternative distribution, known as the \textit{out-distribution}.
+Accurate detection of anomalies is indispensable for real-world applications to ensure safety during deployment \citep{amodei2016concrete,ren2019likelihood}.
+The detected unfamiliar samples can be processed separately, possibly with a human expert in the loop, rather than making a potentially uncalibrated prediction \citep{guo2017calibration}.
+Despite significant advances in deep learning, neural networks tend to generate systematic errors for test examples far from the training set \citep{Nguyenieee} or assign higher likelihoods to OOD samples compared to in-distribution samples \citep{nalisnick2018do}.

-Recent studies have established a firm link between the in-distribution accuracy and OOD generalization and detection \cite{hendrycks2021many,wenzel2022assaying}.
-Supervised training on the in-distribution results in intermediate representations that likely form tight label-related clusters \cite{winkens2020contrastive, fort2021exploring}.
-Ideally, an OOD representation should capture semantic properties, such as its pose and shape, while remaining sensitive to the properties of the imaging process (e.g. lighting, resolution) \cite{winkens2020contrastive}.
+Recent studies have established a firm connection between the training data distribution accuracy and OOD generalization \citep{hendrycks2021many,wenzel2022assaying, dehghani2023scaling}.
+A similar connection has been identified for supervised OOD detection when in-distribution training labels are available for training or fine-tuning.
+Supervised training leads to intermediate representations that likely form tight label-related clusters \citep{fort2021exploring}.
+An ideal representation for OOD detection should capture semantic properties, such as the pose and shape of an object while remaining sensitive to the properties of the imaging process (e.g. lighting, resolution) \citep{winkens2020contrastive}.

-A suitable choice of visual feature representations is crucial for detecting OOD data.
-However, learning useful representations for unsupervised OOD detection \cite{tack2020csi,sehwag2021ssd,rafiee2022sdns}, where no in-distribution labels are available, is a challenging and active research area \cite{cohen2023out}.
-Unsupervised methods often adopt self-supervision to learn the in-distribution features, by defining pretext tasks such as rotation prediction \cite{gidaris2018rot}.
+A suitable choice of visual feature representations is critical for detecting anomalies.
+However, learning informative representations for unsupervised OOD detection \citep{tack2020csi,sehwag2021ssd,rafiee2022sdns}, where no in-distribution labels are available, is a challenging and active research area \citep{cohen2023out}.
+Unsupervised methods often adopt self-supervision to learn the in-distribution features by defining pretext tasks such as rotation prediction \citep{gidaris2018rot}.
+A major milestone in visual representation learning was reached by \cite{simclr} with the development of contrastive and non-contrastive visual self-supervised methods \citep{dino}.
+Recently, CLIP has enabled learning from vast amounts of raw text \citep{radford2021clip}.
+Vision-language models offer the unprecedented advantage of zero-shot image classification by leveraging the label names of the downstream dataset.
+Nonetheless, adapting CLIP models is not straightforward, even in the supervised scenario.
+For instance, \cite{pham2023combined} showed that fine-tuning CLIP models degrades their robustness against classifying distribution-shifted samples.